iAmoric/MultithreadedPoolingServer/README.md

 For this project, I've chosen to convert the parameters into JSON object, and then just print it on the `post.html` file.
 It is only to illustrate a `POST` request.

+This server supports the keep-alive connection with the specific request headers from the client.
+If the request header contains `Connection: Close` (as specifiy for `HTTP/1.1`), the connection is closed after the server has responded to the client.
+Otherwise, the connection is kept open, since that's the default behavior of `HTTP/1.1`.

 ## Author

 * [**Lucas Pierrat**](https://github.com/iAmoric) - [contact](mailto:pierratlucas@gmail.com)